 Dealing with an energy account when a friend or family member has passed away

 Looking after someone’s affairs while you’re grieving is never easy.
-So to try to make this easier during what’s likely to be a difficult time, we’ve put together some information on what you need to do about their EDF Energy account.
-We’ve also included details for some of our partners and ways they can offer extra help concerning bereavement.
+So to try and make this easier, here's some information on what you need to do about their EDF Energy account.
+You'll also find details for some of our partners and ways they can offer extra help concerning bereavement.

 Telling us someone’s passed away

 The first thing you’ll need to do with the account is let us know that the account holder’s passed away.
-You can call us on 0800 056 3866 (1), get in touch with us online via our Live Chat team or write to us at: FREEPOST: EDF Energy – Plymouth.
+Choose the best way to let us know from these options.

 Information we’ll need